tpoisot/tpoisot.github.io/_posts/2012-04-26-biblatex-styles-ecology.md

 \DeclareFieldFormat[article]{volume}{\textbf{#1}}
 {% endhighlight %}

-To CSS you can actually import most of the base functions and styles.
+To further the CSS parallel, you can actually import most of the base functions and styles.
 E.g., the following lines will import the base functionalities needed to work with a numeric style compressing multiple citations, like (1-4):

 {% highlight latex %}
 \RequireBibliographyStyle{standard}